 When you have diabetes, you'll need to visit your eye doctor regularly for exams to avoid eye problems.
 High blood sugar (glucose) increases the risk of trouble.
 In fact, diabetes is the leading cause of blindness in adults ages 20 to 74.

-If you have eye problems and diabetes, don't buy a new pair of glasses as soon as you notice you have blurred vision.
-It could just be a temporary eye problem that develops rapidly with diabetes and is caused by high blood sugar levels.

-High blood sugar in diabetes causes the lens of the eye to swell, which changes your ability to see.
+Don't buy a new pair of glasses as soon as you notice you have blurred vision.
+It could just be a temporary problem caused by high blood sugar levels.
+The lens of the eye could swell, which changes your ability to see.

-To correct this kind of eye problem, you need to get your blood sugar back into the target range (70-130 milligrams per deciliter or mg/dL before meals, and less than 180 mg/dL one to two hours after a meal).
-It may take as long as three months after your blood sugar is well controlled for your vision to fully get back to normal.
+To correct it, you need to get your blood sugar back into the target range (70-130 milligrams per deciliter or mg/dL before meals, and less than 180 mg/dL 1 to 2 hours after a meal).
+It may take as long as 3 months after your blood sugar is well controlled for your vision to fully get back to normal.